c565659/MANUAL_AI_SYSTEM/DATABASE/QA/Manual_Production_Checklist.md

 ## Heading Spacing Verification

 - [ ] H1-to-H2 and H1-to-H3 spacing follow the selected Template File when a template-specific spacing value is defined.
-- [ ] For the 100 × 150 mm Template, H1-to-H2 visible text distance is exactly 6 mm.
+- [ ] For the 100 × 150 mm Template, H1-to-H2 visible text distance is exactly 2.5 mm.
+- [ ] For the 100 × 150 mm Template, H1-to-H3 visible text distance is exactly 2.5 mm.
 - [ ] When no template-specific spacing value exists, the approved Typography fallback rule is used.
 - [ ] H2-to-H3 spacing equals one H3 Leading value.
 - [ ] No additional empty paragraph is used for heading spacing.